noglitchyo/dealdoh/README.md

 ## Overview

-This library gives ability to proxy DoH requests and/or to send DNS queries with various modern DNS protocols: DNSCrypt, DoH, GoogleDNS...
+This library gives ability to proxy DoH requests and/or to send DNS queries with standard UDP/TCP and various modern and secure DNS protocols like DNSCrypt, DNS-over-HTTPS (DoH), GoogleDNS.

 It attempts to achieve the following goals:
 - provide high-compatibility with a large variety of DNS protocols.